American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 Service and Sacrifice

-Amidst the joviality of concerts and community outreach, Wilson never wavers from his core mission.
+Amidst the joy of concerts and community outreach, Wilson never wavers from his core mission.

 In addition to social events, American Legion 519 is a bastion of other valuable resources.
 “We have what’s called a veteran service officer.
-If you’re a veteran and you need help with your claims with the VA, we have you covered.
+We have you covered if you’re a veteran and need help with your VA claims.

 Fallen Heroes

 “I also founded the Palm Springs Fallen Heroes Project.
-It honors our local 27 service men killed in action from World War II, Korea, Vietnam, Iraq, and Afghanistan.
+It honors our local 27 service members killed in action in World War II, Korea, Vietnam, Iraq, and Afghanistan.
 I started that project.
 We have a display at the Air Museum.”

-But commemoration is more than just a duty to Lee Wilson, Jr. – it is an honor.
+But commemoration is more than just a duty to Lee Wilson, Jr. – an honor.

 “I’m the only teacher in the Valley who’s had two former students killed in action.
 Ming Sun.
-He was a student of mine and graduated Cathedral City High School in 2004.
+He was a student of mine and graduated from Cathedral City High School in 2004.
 He was killed in Iraq in January of 2007.
 Another former student of mine, Suresh Abayasekara Krause, was a helicopter pilot and was killed in Afghanistan.
-His helicopter was shot down and all onboard were killed in August of 2012.”
-He graduated 2001.
+His helicopter was shot down, and all on board were killed in August of 2012.”
+He graduated in 2001.

 Tragedy flickers through Wilson’s voice as he eulogizes his fallen pupils.
-Clearly, he regards the Legion as their forever home, which is why he strives so hard to keep improving and evolving the space.
+He regards the Legion as their forever home, so he strives hard to keep improving and evolving the space.

 legion fallen heroes project